 5. What are the long-term effects of flat feet?

-In the long run, unaddressed flat feet may increase the risk of certain conditions such as bone spurs, arthritisi, corns and calluses, shin splints, hip pain, lower back pain, and knee pain in children (1).
+Unaddressed flat feet may increase the risk of certain conditions such as bone spurs, arthritis, corns and calluses, shin splints, hip pain, lower back pain, and knee pain in children (1).

 All children are born with flat feet, which eventually develop a curvature as the child grows.
 But in rare cases, the flatness remains.
-And the most common reasons that lead to this include overweight, heredity, and high muscle tone.
+The most common reasons that lead to this include overweight, heredity, and high muscle tone.
 However, certain modifications in their activities or surgery could help.
-In addition, helping your child at home by trying out exercises with a physiotherapist’s help and using a custom-made insole can also help treat this condition.
+In addition, you could help your child at home by trying out foot-strengthening exercises with a physiotherapist’s help and making them use a custom-made insole.

 Infographic: Potential Reasons And Care For Flat Feet In Children